Haidar Haidar: Literary career

-His novel Walimah li A'ashab al-Bahr was banned in several Arab countries, and even resulted in a belated angry reaction from the clerics of Al-Azhar University upon reprinting in Egypt in the year 2000.
+His novel Walimah li A'ashab al-Bahr, (A Feast for the Seaweeds), was banned in several Arab countries, and even resulted in a belated angry reaction from the clerics of Al-Azhar University upon reprinting in Egypt in the year 2000.
 The clerics issued a Fatwa banning the novel, and accused Haidar of heresy and offending Islam.
 Al-Azhar University students staged huge protests against the novel, that eventually led to its confiscation.
+According to a BBC News report about the protests, "the plot centres on two leftist Iraqi intellectuals who fled the injustice of Iraqi President Saddam Hussein in the late 1970s.
+The characters blame political oppression in the Arab world on dictatorships and conservative movements.
+In one of the most controversial extracts, God is described as a failed artist."